rjkviegas/skills-workshops/README.md

 - Students forget when they started a task.
 So it's better to say 'regather at 11' than to say 'you have half an hour'
 - If students are regularly running over time, set a big, noticeable timer on-screen.
 [Google has one](https://www.google.co.uk/search?q=timer).
 - Few students complete the Main activity.
 This is intended and good: students should always feel under 'time pressure' during a Main.
+- Some Mains in this repo are [_differentiated by task_](differentiation/by_task.md).
+This is a structure to ensure that all learners make good progress towards the _main point_, regardless of where they are at the beginning of the Main.
+- For repos that aren't differentiated by task, [_differentiate by support_](differentiation/by_support.md).

 #### Plenary